fullstackers/bus.io/README.md

 ### #on

 The **on** method binds a handler to the queue.
-The handler will process each message and give you the ability to either deliver the messsage or discard it.
+The handler will process each message and give you the ability to either deliver the message or discard it.
 That is up to your application requirements.

 ```javascript